sean-cho/toolkit/README.md

 The preferred method for installing would be via the "devtools" package developed by Hadley Wickham.

 ```
+# If devtools is not installed, install it
 install.packages('devtools')

+# Load library and run install_github
 library(devtools)
 install_github('sean-cho/toolkit')
 ```